bekzod-amonov/Insurance_Reporting_Platform/README.md

 ## Overview

 This project is a comprehensive data analytics and reporting platform for insurance data.
 It handles data ingestion, transformation, and generates insightful reports on key performance indicators (KPIs) such as PVFP, VNB, and other Solvency II metrics.
+Please see the reference part below to get an overview of the dataset used.

 ## Project Structure